Alfonso García Robles

 Richard Perez

 This portrait of Alfonso García Robles is inspired by the Mexican folk art tradition of papel picado.
-An art form that consist of hand cutting intricate patterns into stacks of multicolored tissue paper, then hanging the artwork for display.
-A festive art papel picado is usually made for holidays like Día de los Muertos or for special events such as a quinceañera or wedding.
-The piece incorporates some of the common motifs to papel picado flowers and birds alongside the profile of Robles.
+This art form involves hand-cutting intricate patterns into stacks of multicolored tissue paper and then hanging the artwork for display.
+The piece incorporates some of the common motifs of papel picado, such as flowers and birds, alongside the profile of Robles.

 Mexico